-At the beginning of the semester when a student plans on graduating, the student must complete the "Apply for Degree" form: http://louisville.edu/graduate/faculty-files/instructions-to-apply-for-degree.html.
-Deadlines for this form are at http://louisville.edu/registrar/registration-information/specday.html.
+At the beginning of the semester when a student plans on graduating, the student must complete the "Apply for Degree" form through ULINK.
+Deadlines for this form are at http://louisville.edu/registrar/registration-information/special-dates.

 Thesis Defense

 The thesis defense is the final examination prior to awarding the Master of Science in Oral Biology degree.
 It is expected that each student will carefully go over the thesis with their mentor prior to distribution of the thesis to the Thesis Committee.
 Students are expected to speak with all committee members about recommended changes of the thesis prior to the defense to assure that the thesis will be in final form at the time of the defense.